ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

  * `Legacy` extensions are explicitly not recommended for new code, much like `Deprecated`, however, they are expected to be supported indefinitely.
 This may be to maintain an older language edition, maintain a bridge to a newer feature, or otherwise keep backward compatibility.
 Extensions that are `Legacy` may have some conflict with `Stable` extensions and explicitly do not need to be considered for an extension to be `Stable`.
 Some extensions in this category might be `CUSKs`, `DeepSubsumption`,  and `NPlusKPatterns`.

-Above we list expected categorizations of several extensions based on statements in the user's guide.
+Above we list expected categorizations of several specific extensions based on statements in the user's guide.
 We do not attempt to prescribe any particular categorizations as part of this proposal and simply provide a small number of expectations from the perspective of someone reading the existing documentation.

+### 2.2.
+Lifecycle: how an extension's category may change over time

 The following transitions are included:
  * (does not exist) -> `Experimental`